-The first thing to consider when choosing your perfect mattress size is the layout and measurements of your bedroom, studio, or vacation home.
+The first thing to consider when choosing your perfect mattress size is the layout, room size, and measurements of your bedroom, studio, or vacation home.
 As important as sleep is, a mattress that is too large can suffocate the space in your bedroom, leaving you without the room you need to move around and, more importantly, relax.

 Think of the Sleeper

 If you’re purchasing a new bed for your child, it might be wise to invest in a bigger sleep setup that they can grow into.
 Similarly, if you are choosing a bed that a couple might sleep in (like a guest bed, for example), it’s usually better to opt for a wide mattress, such as a Full or a Queen.

 Even if you have space for a Full bed you might want to consider a Twin- or a Twin XL-size mattress for its price point.
 Not only are standard Twin mattresses more affordable than double beds, they also leave you the extra space you need to move around in the bedroom.

 Now that you have all the information you need to choose between a standard Twin-size mattress, a Twin XL, and a Full mattress, we are going to break down the differences between the three sizes to make your decision a little easier.
 Here we go…

 Choose a Standard Twin-Size Mattress if:

 - You’re shopping for your child’s first “big kid bed”